Iseyin: Agriculture

-Tobacco is grown in Iseyin, amongst other food and cash crops, it is as a result of this that a big tobacco company - British American Tobacco - has a "leave office" in the city.
-Iseyin is part of the Oke-Ogun towns referred to as the “food basket’’ of Nigeria.
+Tobacco is grown in Iseyin, amongst other food and cash crops, it is as a result of this that a big tobacco company - British American Tobacco - has a "leave office" in the town.
+Iseyin is part of the Oke-Ogun towns referred to as the "food basket" of Nigeria.

 Because of sustainable annual rainfall in the area, the major agricultural activities are farming, hunting, fishing, and food processing, among others.
 Iseyin produces virtually all farm produces such as yam, maize, cassava, plantain among many others.

 Ikere Gorge dam

-Ikere Gorge dam is located in the city, it was said to be the second largest dam when it was discovered alongside Kanji dam during President Obasanjo's regime (Military).
+Ikere Gorge dam is located in the town, it was said to be the second largest dam when it was discovered alongside Kanji dam during President Obasanjo's regime (Military).
 Ikere gorge dam is a man-made dam, It is a source of water for communities in Iseyin and its suburbs.
-During rainy season, the dam swells to full capacity.
+During the rainy season, the dam swells to full capacity.
 Tons of fish are produced from the dam, which can be a source of IGR for the government.
 The dam when maintained, is capable of generating electricity for the whole South-West states of Nigeria.
 The dam can be used for irrigation and tourist center.

 Traditional weaving

 The primary industry of Iseyin is cotton-based textiles, and Iseyin reputed as the home of Aso Ofi or Aso Oke, a popular traditional fabric worn on special occasions by the Yoruba usually for coronation, chieftaincy, wedding engagement, festivals, naming ceremony, and other important events.

 The maiden Aso-Ofi festival was observed on September 27, 2016, during World Tourism Day.
-The festival was conceptualized to showcase and celebrate a locally made fabric in Oyo State.
+The festival was conceptualized to showcase and celebrate the locally made fabric.

+Climate

+With high temperatures and little precipitation, the town has a tropical climate, with winters being less precipitous than summers.